What is Page Speed? Definition

 The Most Recommended Website Speed Tools

 Google PageSpeed InsightsThis is the basic tool offered by Google to control website speed on both desktops and mobile devices.
 All you need to do is to enter the URL you want to check, and Google PageSpeed Insights will give you a report indicating the page loading time and, what's more, it will give you tips on how to improve it.
 It’s a great starting point for you!
 Your website will pass the test if its score is above 90 points out of 100.
 Moreover, as I mentioned earlier, you will also receive Diagnostics which will indicate what else should be done to improve your website speed score: I recommend each time you make changes (e.g. reducing the size of the images or clearing the code) to check with this tool how they influenced the page speed.

-WebPage Test is a free tool that will allow you to check the page loading speed.
+WebPage TestWebPage Test is a free tool that will allow you to check the page loading speed.
 Moreover, you will also find out what specific factors are slowing your site down.
 And believe me, the WebPage Test takes lots of factors into account!
 This tool is worth choosing for several reasons:

 - it shows you very accurate data, so you can find out which specific elements, files or images are most likely to slow down the site,

 - it tests the page 3 times and then shows you the average value,

 - you can test website performance for different browsers (Chrome, Firefox, Opera), Android and Apple devices, and with different locations (in Europe, Asia, North America, South America, Oceania, Africa, Middle East).